kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 7 - No breaks allowed in-between battles.
 Winning the tournament rewards you with a Master Ball.

-**Rare Item Shop**
+#### Rare Item Shop
-The 3rd floor of the Celadon Dept. Store has a shop open up after beating the Elite-4.
+The 3rd floor of the Celadon Department Store has a shop open up after beating the Elite-4.
-It sells things like Fossils, Rare Candy, and Moon Stones.

-**Uncapped Vitamins**
+It sells MASTER BALL, MAX REVIVE, RARE CANDY, MOON STONE, DOME FOSSIL, HELIX FOSSIL, OLD AMBER, and the EXP ALL.

+#### Uncapped Vitamins
 After beating the Elite-4, vitamins have no limit placed upon them when used on pokemon of level > 30.

-**Selling Pokemon**
+#### Selling Pokemon
 Find the house with the game corner CHIEF in Celadon City.
 Talk to him after beating the Elite-4 to find he's in some dire straights.
 He will offer to buy the pokemon in your team's first slot from you.

-**Bulk Coin Seller**
+#### Bulk Coin Seller
-One of the Rocket grunts walking around Celadon City will now sell you 1000 coins at a time.
+One of the Rocket grunts walking around the top left corner of Celadon City will now sell you 1000 coins at a time.

-**Special Safari Event**
+#### Special Safari Event
 A new NPC can be utilized in the Safari Zone Gate after beating the Elite-4.
 Talk to him to toggle special parameters that have the following effects on the Safari Zone:
-1 - All pokemon encountered will have above-average DVs.
+- All pokemon encountered will have above-average DVs.
-2 - There is a rare chance for any non-legendary pokemon to appear.
+- There is a rare chance for any non-legendary pokemon to appear.

+#### Mirror Match Battle Generator
+Pagliacco, A pokemaniac with a flair for theatrics, has been added to the north-south underground path.
+After the Elite-4 are beaten, he will offer to engage you in a mirror match against your own party.

+#### Mr. Fuji and the M.GENE
+Put Mewtwo at the head of your party and talk to Mr. Fuji to get the new M.GENE consumable item.
+The M.Gene can be used on a pokemon out of battle in order to re-randomize its DVs with above-average values.
+This constitutes a scrambling of DNA, so it may affect that pokemon's sex and shiny status.

-**Random Battle Generator and the M.GENE**
+#### Random Battle Generator
 There is a sketchy guy added to the west-east underground path.
 After the Elite-4 are beaten, he will offer to engage you in randomized battles.
-Win 5 matches in a row against him without leaving the area to get the new M.GENE item.
+Win 5 matches in a row against him without leaving the area to get more M.GENE items.
-The M.Gene can be used on a pokemon out of battle in order to re-randomize its DVs with above-average values.

-**Mirror Match Battle Generator**
-Pagliacco, A pokemaniac with a flair for theatrics, has been added to the north-south underground path.
-After the Elite-4 are beaten, he will offer to engage you in a mirror match against your own party.

-**Special Trainer Battles**
-There are four special trainers to find and defeat after beating the Elite-4.
-Talk to Oak at his lab to start a chain of hints for finding the four trainers.
+#### Finding Mew
+Mew is available to catch after viewing your completed 'Dex diploma in the Celadon Gamfreak building.
+Mew shows up on only one map, it is level 70, and it is a random encounter.
+A message will hint that you are on the right map.
+The random encounter for Mew only happens a single time.
+You have only one opportunity to catch it.

-**The Secret of the MIST STONE**
+#### The Secret of the MIST STONE
 The MIST STONE will max-out all the stat exp of the lvl > 30 pokemon on which it is used.
 If all the stat exp is already at max, then it will set all the DVs to maximum instead.
 But this assumes you are able to find the secret room for obtaining it.
+Here's a hint.
+There is a cave entrance hidden on the overworld just out of sight off the beaten path.

+#### Special Trainer Battles
+There are four special trainers to find and defeat after beating the Elite-4.
+The first is Oak.
+Talk him at his lab, and select NO when he asks to rate your 'Dex.
+Each victory will hint towards the next special trainer's location.
+Beating the fourth special trainer at the Vermilion dock will hint to where Mew is located.
+Beating all four special trainers will enable a final fifth battle outside Bill's Villa.
+Beating the fifth special trainer will:
+- Respawn all the legendaries
+- Reset the Mew event so it can be re-encounterd
+- Reset the Mist Stone event to make it re-obtainable
+- Reset the fifth trainer itself, so you must defeat the other four again (any order) to re-challenge

+#### Bill's Secret Garden
+It is possible to get behind Bill's house if you show him a "new species" of pokemon.
+The area behind this house will let you encounter rare pokemon at level 5 such as the starters.
+These pokemon have a 1-in-128 chance to be shiny.

+#### The Scourge of Missingno
+Missingno can activated after viewing your completed 'Dex diploma in the Celadon Gamfreak building.
+Talk to the old man in Viridian and watch his catching tutorial.
+Then start surfing up and down the east Cinnabar shore.
+Win or lose, you have to reactivate the battle via the old man.
+If you win the battle, the item in your 6th bag slot will be multiplied.

+#### The Scourge of Missingno Part II
+An even harder Missingno battle can be challenged.
+It works the same as previous, except the player should start surfing up and down the east Seafoam shore.
+If you win the battle, the item in your 6th bag slot will be multiplied and a special flair will be added to your diploma.

 #Pro-Tips
 -----------------------------------------------
 Note: These are not applicable to the Lite patches, except for increased trainer aggression.
 Really...buy healing items.

-**Gift, Prize, and Trade Pokemon**
+#### Gift, Prize, and Trade Pokemon
 Pokemon that are given to you by NPCs have above-average DVs.
 This applies whether it is a gift, in-game trade, or a purchase.
 This means that prize pokemon from the game corner will always have good stats.
 And buying a magikarp from a shady figure might not be such a bad investment.

-**Use Those TMs**
-Though still single-use, all TMs can be repurchased from pokemarts around the region.
-So don't be shy about using TMs acquired from NPCs and exploration.

-**Stock-Up on Items**
+#### Stock-Up on Items
 Enemy trainers are more aggressive about attacking, so your team incurs more damage over time.
 Be sure to purchase a reasonable stock of healing items to counter the increased attrition.

-**Big EXP Gains**
+#### Big EXP Gains
 The Catch-Up Booster bonus compounds with other 1.5x EXP bonuses in the game.
 With this is in mind, activate level-scaling and do trainer rematches with a traded pokemon to gain loads of EXP.

-**Training in Post-Game Without Battling**
+#### Training in Post-Game Without Battling
 Here is an alternative to grinding out battles in the post-game.
 1 - Catch some pokemon.
 2 - Sell them to the game corner chief.